wp-plugins/yet-another-stars-rating/readme.txt

 5. Ranking reviews

 == Changelog ==

+= 0.8.9 =
+* FIXED: Minor bugfixes for multisets and visitor multisets

 = 0.8.8 =
 * NEW FEATURE: it's now possible to add the attribute postid on these shortcodes: yasr_overall_rating, yasr_visitor_votes, yasr_visitor_votes_readonly.
 It is only necessary when you wish to show another post/page's votes